Rap Devil: Background and release

 In 2012, Machine Gun Kelly tweeted about Eminem's daughter, Hailie Mathers: "Ok, so I just saw a picture of Eminem's daughter... and I have to say, she is hot as fuck, in the most respectful way possible cuz Em is king".
 At the time, Hailie was 16 years old and MGK was 22 years old.
 In an interview in 2015, MGK said about the tweet: "Pictures of [Hailie] had came out, and I'm like, what, 20 years old, 21 at the time?
 I said 'She's beautiful, but all respect due.
 Eminem is king.
 What's wrong with that?
 Is there a 15-year age gap where I'm a creep for that?
 I was 21, dawg.
 Certain people took it, and ran with it and hyped it up."
 In a 2018 interview, Machine Gun Kelly said he did not know how old Hailie was and had reacted after seeing a headline about her saying she was all grown up.
 Machine Gun Kelly claims that years ago, while he did not speak to Eminem directly, he did speak with Eminem's manager and agreed to delete the tweet.

 Eminem then banned him from going to Shade 45, a radio station owned by Eminem.
 MGK also collaborated on a song with Tech N9ne and allegedly sent subliminal insults towards Eminem.
 On August 31, 2018, Eminem released a surprise album, Kamikaze, on which he insulted several artists in multiple diss tracks, including the song "Not Alike", where he insulted MGK specifically.

 Response

 Speaking about "Rap Devil" in a YouTube interview with Sway Calloway, Eminem stated "it's not bad for him".
 Eminem then released a response diss track, "Killshot", on September 14, 2018.
 The official audio track on YouTube has over 499 million views as of August 2025.
-On "Killshot", Eminem refers to Machine Gun Kelly as a "mumble rapper".

 Music video

 A music video for the song was released on WorldStarHipHop's YouTube channel and website on September 3, 2018.
-As of August 2025, the video stands at over 392 million views.